rizinorg/book/src/analysis/syscalls.md

    0x0002ac36  syscall.sd_ble_gap_disconnect.3
 ```

-When debugging in rizin, you can use `dcs` to continue execution until the next syscall.
-You can also run `dcs*` to trace all syscalls.
+When debugging in Rizin, you can use `dcs` to continue execution until the next syscall.
+You can also run `dcs*` to
+trace all syscalls.

 ```
 [0xf7fb9120]> dcs*
 Running child until syscalls:-1